Types Of Persian Rugs

 Some of our Qum Rugs

-And also Kazak that is more geometric and many young people loves the geometric pattern and we have that type of rug, too.
-So in Persian rug, we have many sizes, many patterns, many colors, and it is kind of art.
-Each one is unique, different from each other, so it’s really based on taste of the people that, you know, choose, so.
+Types Of Rug Patterns – We have Kazak Rugs, these are more geometric style patterns and very popular with the younger crowd.We have many persian rug sizes, many persian carpet patterns, many colors, and it is kind of art.
+Each one is unique, different from each other, so it’s really based on your individual taste – and we generally find there is something for everyone.